mailgun/documentation/source/api-events.rst

    begins some time in the past (e.g. half an hour ago);
 2. Retrieve a result page;
 3. Check the timestamp of the last event on the result page.
-If it is older then some threshold age (e.g. half an hour) then go to step (4), otherwise proceed with step (6);
+If it is older than some threshold age (e.g. half an hour) then go to step (4), otherwise proceed with step (6);
 4. The result page is trustworthy, use events from the page as you please;
 5. Make a request using the next page URL retrieved with the result page,